Cyprus Travel Guide

 Aphrodite's Rock- Petra tou Romiou

-This famous rock formation is about 20 minutes south of Paphos and one of the must visit sites in Cyprus.
+This famous rock formation is about 20 minutes south of Paphos.
 According to Greek mythology, this is where Aphrodite, the Greek goddess of love, was born.
-Just off the coast this is an easy, and free, site to visit - and if legend is to be believed if you swim around the boulder 3 times anti-clockwise you'll achieve eternal beauty.
-But the sea can get quite rough here, so instead we recommend viewing it from the cafe with an ice cream in hand!
+Sitting just off the coast this is an easy (and free) place to visit - and if legend is to be believed if you swim around the boulder 3 times anti-clockwise you'll achieve eternal beauty.
+The sea can get quite rough here, so instead of swimming we recommend viewing it from the cafe with an ice cream in hand!

 The Tomb of the Kings is less than a mile and a half from Paphos harbour, so is easily walkable.
-This World Heritage site dates back to 4th century BC - and contrary to what it's name suggests was the burial place of high officials, not royalty.
-We recommend you book in advance to secure your spot, as it can be quite busy - entry fee is around €2.50.
+This World Heritage site dates back to 4th century BC - and contrary to its name, was the burial place of high officials not royalty.
+Book in advance to secure your spot as it can get quite busy - entry is around €2.50.
 People usually spend 2-3 hours here, and it can get very hot so we recommend bringing water and plenty of sunscreen.

-This is a very popular beach in Ayia Napa, this does mean it is likely to be crowded however there's a reason it is so popular.
-This beach has beautiful white sand and crystal clear water.
-There's also a sand walkway that can be crossed at low tide to reach Nissi island, for which the beach is named.
-There's plenty of beach side bars and resturants, and a watersports centre to keep you entertained.
+Nissi Beach in Ayia Napa is hugely popular, which does mean it is likely to be busy but there's a reason it has so many visitors.
+It has beautiful white sand, crystal clear water and a sand walkway that can be crossed at low tide to reach Nissi island (which the beach is named after).
+There are plenty of beachside bars and resturants, and a watersports centre to keep you entertained.

 Fig Tree Bay

-Fig Tree Bay takes its name from the trees that line the coast, and this is a beautiful sandy beach much quieter than other Ayia Napa beaches.
-The waters here are shallow and there are smaller paddling pools, so this is a gerat safe location for those with kids.
-This beach often ranks highly in best beaches in Europe lists, and it's not hard to see why.
+Fig Tree Bay takes its name from the trees that line the coast, and this beautiful sandy beach is much quieter than Ayia Napa beaches.
+The waters here are shallow and there are smaller paddling pools, so it's a great safe location for those with kids.
+Fig Tree Bay often ranks highly in best beaches in Europe lists, and it's not hard to see why.

-If just sitting on a towel on some sand is a little tame for you, then head to Cape Greco.
-This is a great spot for hiking and the sea caves make for more intersting swimming and exploration opportunities.
-At low tide you can wander into these caves, set into the cliff side or when the tide is higher you'll find lots of peopel cliff diving.
+If sitting on a towel on some sand is a little tame for you, then head to Cape Greco.
+It's a great spot for hiking and the sea caves make for more intersting swimming and exploration opportunities.
+At low tide you can wander into the caves, set into the cliff side - when the tide is higher you'll see lots of people cliff diving.

 Accessibility In Cyprus

-Both Paphos and Larnaca airports have accessible facilities - including washrooms, charging stations for wheelchairs, ramps and assitive services.
+Both Paphos and Larnaca airports have accessible facilities - including washrooms, charging stations for wheelchairs, ramps and assistive services.

-When looking for a hotel the Cyprus tourist office has inspected the facilities and identified a list of establishments which provide satisfactory levels of service.
-Though it is always good to check with each hotel what they have on offer.
+When you're choosing a hotel, the Cyprus tourist office has inspected the facilities and identified a list of establishments which provide satisfactory levels of service.
+Though it's always a good idea to check with each hotel what they have on offer.

-Beaches and places of interest will clearly display whether they are accessible, and it it worth checking before you arrive to avoid disappointment.
+Beaches and places of interest will clearly display whether they are accessible, and it's worth checking before you arrive to avoid disappointment.
 There are 26 beaches designated as fully accessible, with 6 of these having the innovative "Seatrac" which offers full access to the sea.
-Visit Cyprus have provided an excellent leaflet which gives more information about what facilites are available, we highly recommend you use this guide throughout your holiday..
+Visit Cyprus have provided an excellent leaflet which gives more information about what facilites are available - we highly recommend you use this guide throughout your holiday.